wultra/powerauth-crypto/docs/Additional-Activation-OTP.md

 There are multiple ways how to implement custom activation with an additional authentication OTP so that we will discuss only one particular case.
 What they have all common and what you need to know is that OTP is, in this case, not verified by PowerAuth Server.
 It's more practical to validate it before the actual activation creation.

-1. Let's say that the user is authenticated in Master Front-End Application (with login and password) and initiates the activation creation process:
+1. Let's say that the user is authenticated in Master Front-End Application (with username and password) and initiates the activation creation process:

    1. Master Front-End Application generates random activation OTP and keeps it temporarily in the database.
    1. At the same time, Master Front-End Application initiates the delivery of activation OTP.
-It's recommended to deliver such code via the dedicated out-of-band channel, for example, via SMS.
+It's recommended to deliver such code via a dedicated out-of-band channel, for example, via SMS.
-   1. Master Front-End Application instructs the user to start the mobile application and type the login, password, and OTP to the mobile app.
+   1. Master Front-End Application instructs the user to start the mobile application and type the username, password, and OTP to the mobile app.

 1. In the mobile application:

-   1. The user enters login and password
+   1. The user enters username and password.
    1. The user waits for OTP delivery via the out-of-band channel.
    1. The user retypes OTP.
-   1. Mobile application then initializes the custom activation with provided login, password, and OTP.
+   1. Mobile application then initializes the custom activation with provided username, password, and OTP.

-1. Intermediate Server Application receives a custom activation request, with login, password, and OTP:
+1. Intermediate Server Application receives a custom activation request, with username, password, and OTP:

-   1. The login, password, and OTP is verified by the Intermediate Server Application
+   1. The username, password, and OTP is verified by the Intermediate Server Application.
-   1. If everything's right, then Intermediate Server Application creates activation by calling [`createACtivation`](https://github.com/wultra/powerauth-server/blob/develop/docs/SOAP-Service-Methods.md#method-createactivation).
+   1. If everything's right, then Intermediate Server Application creates activation by calling [`createActivation`](https://github.com/wultra/powerauth-server/blob/develop/docs/SOAP-Service-Methods.md#method-createactivation).
 The activation state can be set to ACTIVE.

 1. The mobile application receives the response from the server and completes the activation on the mobile side.